mia-platform/miactl/docs/30_commands.md

 Create or update one or more Marketplace items.

+The flag -f accepts either files or directories.
+In case of directories, it explores them recursively.

-You can either specify: - one or more files, with the flag -f - one or more directories, with the flag -d Supported formats are JSON (.json files) and YAML (.yaml or .yml files).
+Supported formats are JSON (.json files) and YAML (.yaml or .yml files).

+The file can contain an image object with the following format:
+"image": {
+	"localPath": "./someImage.png"
+}
+The localPath can be absolute or relative to the file location.
+The image will be uploaded along with the marketplace item.
+Before being applied, the "image" key will be replaced with the "imageUrl" referring to the uploaded image.
+You can retrieve the updated item with the "get" command.

+You can also specify the "supportedByImage" in a similar fashion.

+Be aware that the presence of both "image" and "imageUrl" and of both "supportedByImage" and "supportedByImageUrl" is illegal.

 ```
-miactl marketplace apply { { -f file-path }... | { -d directory-path }... } [flags]
+miactl marketplace apply { -f file-path }... } [flags]
 ```

 #### Examples

 ```